bbauska/meta-react-basics/README.md

 app to build a starter React app.

-As a React developer, you probably spend most of your time within this folder, so let&apos;s get a little more familiar with some of these files now.
+As a React developer, you probably spend most of your time within this folder, so let's get a little more familiar with some of these files now.

 You may be familiar with some of them already, such as index.js and app.js, which are used to render the root components of the app.

-Let&apos;s briefly explore the others.
+Let's briefly explore the others.

 App.css contains the styles for the app.js components, and the index.css file contains the styles to use in the entire app.

 App.test.js, setupTests.js, and the reportsWebVitals.js are files
-related to the app&apos;s performance and testing.
+related to the app's performance and testing.

 The logo.svg file is displayed on the start page of the default app when the app is displayed in the browser on the local host.

-While these can be useful and the functionality is important, I can still safely delete them without affecting React&apos;s abilities to create a very basic application.
+While these can be useful and the functionality is important, I can still safely delete them without affecting React's abilities to create a very basic application.

 I just need to also remove the code that references them.

-This is because React doesn&apos;t have opinions on how you organize your files and folders in the source folder.
+This is because React doesn't have opinions on how you organize your files and folders in the source folder.

-However, there are a few common approaches popular in the ecosystem and you&apos;ll learn about them soon.
+However, there are a few common approaches popular in the ecosystem and you'll learn about them soon.

-It&apos;s that this point is also worth remembering that the most important file in the entire source folder is the index.js file.
+It's that this point is also worth remembering that the most important file in the entire source folder is the index.js file.

 This file imports everything that this React app needs to render a working React app.

-Now you have explored the main folders, let&apos;s explore the files and the root of the default app.
+Now you have explored the main folders, let's explore the files and the root of the default app.

 Root files are additional files that are found in the root of the project folder itself and include a gitignore file, two json files, and a README file.

-The .gitignore file is using version control and it&apos;s used to specify what files and folders must be excluded from a project.
+The .gitignore file is using version control and it's used to specify what files and folders must be excluded from a project.

-It&apos;s important to note that this file is not specific to React.
+It's important to note that this file is not specific to React.

 This means that other systems use this file too.

 The README.md file is a markdown file that gives some basic information on this project.

-Developers use this when they want to share the project&apos;s code on sites like GitHub.
+Developers use this when they want to share the project's code on sites like GitHub.

 The package.json file lists information pertaining to my app, which